SCULPTURES

 (Ray Haydon) 2011

-At 3.3 metres tall, this Corton weathering steel work, shows pointed lances that are fused together in a somewhat chaotic yet balanced composition, which creates a sense of motion in multiple directions rather than a controlled movement.
+At 3.3 metres tall, this Corton weathering steel work, shows pointed lances that are fused together in a somewhat chaotic yet balanced composition, which creates a sense of motion in multiple directions rather than a controlled movement with no start and end points.
+The movement of line through space is the motivating force behind this work.
+This work is rhythmic and improvisational, expressing a sense of effortlessness and vitality that belies the large physical presence.
 This work was exhibited in the 2013 Waiheke Island Sculpture on the Gulf outdoor exhibition.

 3. Into Another Realm